 Final Words

-Even though garbage disposals have many advantages, the shortcomings and risks of using garbage disposals cannot be completely ignored.
+Even though garbage disposals have many advantages, the shortcomings and risks of using garbage disposals cannot be ignored entirely.

 So, now I understand why I have never seen any garbage disposal in a relatively old residential building.